cognominal/sb/README.md

 When things will settle, I will do feature branches.

 * TBD : run the tests from a fresh vscode using the recommanded extensions from [extensions.json](.vscode/extensions.json)
-* TBD : the tests should not overwrite the database but act on another.